After Determining That Someone Has Had Too

 Blood Alcohol Concentration (BAC) Levels

 While physical and behavioral signs are important indicators, it's also crucial to understand Blood Alcohol Concentration (BAC) levels.
-BAC is a measure of the amount of alcohol in a person's bloodstream.
+Practically speaking, bAC is a measure of the amount of alcohol in a person's bloodstream.
 In most countries, a BAC of 0.08% is considered legally intoxicated for driving purposes.
-However, signs of intoxication can appear at much lower levels:

 • 0.02-0.03% BAC: Mild euphoria and slight relaxation